It might not just be the ingredients in that can of food that pose a health risk.

 “Now more than ever, we need dollar stores to reduce our exposure to toxic chemicals found in some food containers and household items they sell.
 Often, the only place for people of color and low-income communities to shop is at these discount retailers.
 It’s time for all retailers to double down and protect the most vulnerable,” José T. Bravo, coordinator of the Campaign for Healthier Solutions, said in a statement.

-The Food and Drug Administration (FDA) has placed limits on the amount of BPA in food items, but in 2014 the agency declined to strengthen those restrictions.
+The Food and Drug Administration (FDA) has placed limits on the amount of BPA in food items, but in 2014 the

 The campaign against BPA